hotelcaliforniabm/duxel/README.md

 All files (.skp) are created with Sketchup, but I have also provided DXF (line NOT mesh) files for easy import into other CAD Software.

 ### Node sheet
-We have been using 3/5 marine grade plywood.
+We have been using 3/5 marine grade plywood (and I recommend you do too, because I have tried to use cheaper stuff).
 Therefore all of our designs assume 3/4in material.

 The holes are used to hook in the ratchet straps needed to get the diagonal cross tension need to keep the structure together.